easolhq/easolhq.github.io/docs/filters/index.md

 nav_order: 10
 ---

 Liquid filters modify Liquid output.
-They can be applied to any output liquid output, and may accept parameters.
+They can be applied to any liquid output, and may accept parameters.

 {% raw %}
 ```liquid